-Next Up: The Mathematical Contest in Modeling (MCM) and The Interdisciplinary Contest in Modeling (ICM).
-February 16 - February 20, 2023
+Next Up: The High School Mathematical Contest in Modeling (HiMCM) and The Middle Mathematical Contest in Modeling (MidMCM) November 1-14, 2023

 Centered around mathematical modeling, most from an interdisciplinary or multidisciplinary perspective, COMAP resources are academically rigorous and engaging for teachers and students.